Investigating History: For Administrators

 The 2023-24 school year marks the official public launch of Investigating History for fifth, sixth and seventh grades.
 The curriculum is comprehensive, inclusive, and is offered free of charge.
 It requires teachers' expertise with culturally responsive, inquiry-based teaching to be skillfully brought to life for students.
 DESE provides a list of vetted and certified professional development providers to support teachers as they adopt and implement the curriculum.
 Support ranges from individual coaching to online courses to multi-day training.
 We strongly recommend that districts partner with one of these providers to leverage their expertise in Investigating History's content, pedagogy, and design.
 To learn more about setting the stage for success, please review the Investigating History Adoption and Implementation Guide.

-The first Investigating History units for grades five, six, and seven are now available!
-Register here to learn more and gain early access to these just-released materials.
+The Investigating History curriculum for grades five, six, and seven is now available!
+Register here to learn more and gain access to these materials.

 Administrators Quote #1